autoSteve/ha-solcast-solar/README.md

 >
 > The site names and resource IDs are sourced from the sites that are known at the time of last sites fetch from Solcast (this is at startup).
 It is not possible to both add a new API key and select a site to exclude from the new account being added.
 The new account must first be added, which will cause the integration to restart and load the new sites.
 After that the sites to exclude from the new account may be selected.

+### Advanced config options

+It is possible to change the behaviour of some integration functions, most notably for integrated automated dampening.

+These options may be set by creating a file called `solcast-advanced.json` in the Home Assistant configuration directory (usually `/config`).

+For the available options, see the documentation at https://github.com/BJReplay/ha-solcast-solar/blob/main/ADVOPTIONS.md.

 ## Sample template sensors

 ### Combining site data